vipertooth/Notes/Tools/Yubikey.md

 # Backup

-Copy the .gnupg file from /home/user/.gnupg to gpgkeys folder.
+Copy the .gnupg directory from /home/user/.gnupg to gpgkeys folder.

 Backup the gpgkeys folder to external device.